rzrhmrd/warrrp/README.md

 ## Key Values: Resiliency and Free Service

 The core strength of WARRRP lies in its hourly update mechanism, providing a dynamic and reliable VPN configuration that adapts to potential network changes and disruptions.
 This ensures you always have access to a current and functional server, enhancing your VPN experience with minimal downtime and maximum security.
-By leveraging this automatic hourly update feature, users can experience minimal downtime and maintain a secure connection with an always-updated server address.
 Plus, you can enjoy these benefits without any cost.

 ## Getting Started